CGNAT: Why Gamers Hate It and What You Can Do

 Check the WAN IP shown in your router's admin interface.
 If it's in the 100.64.0.0 to 100.127.255.255 range, you're behind CGNAT.
 If it's a private range like 10.x.x.x or 172.16-31.x.x, same conclusion.
 If it matches the public IP shown on an IP lookup site, you have a real public IP — no CGNAT.

-Wait — this matters.
-Even 192.168.x.x on your router's WAN interface can indicate CGNAT if your ISP uses that range for their customer-facing IPs, though that's less common.
+A small but important detail: even 192.168.x.x on your router's WAN interface can indicate CGNAT if your ISP uses that range for their customer-facing IPs, though that's less common.

 What You Can Actually Do